loryfelnunez/cc-insights/README.md

 Here, we have to define a few concepts (though there will be examples below to clarify):

-- A tweet's text is considered "clean" once all of the escape characters (e.g. \n, \", \/ ) and unicode have been removed.
+- A tweet's text is considered "clean" once all of the escape characters (e.g. \n, \", \/ ) are replaced and unicode have been removed.
 - A Twitter hashtag graph is a graph connecting all the hashtags that have been mentioned together in a single tweet.

 ## Details of Implementation